Furnishing a rented property can be eye-wateringly expensive – but if you’re canny, you may get everything from sofas, fridges and plants for free.

 Facebook groups and marketplace

-A booming number of facebook groups have popped up over recent years, where plenty of people advertise unwanted items in your local area – provided you’re able to pick these up.
+A booming number of facebook groups have popped up over recent years, where plenty of people advertise unwanted items in your local area – provided you’re able to pick them up.

 It’s worth signing up to local groups such as those aimed at local mums (even if you’re not a mum) and seeing what’s on offer.